vargdieg/JavaScriptTesting/WebDriver-Task-4/Readme.md

 ![testdata][testdata]

-It can be edited to created multiple purchases of instances, with different values, the fields are the following:
+It is used a variable with keys, depending on the environtment to test, in each environtment can be allocated different test data, depending on the instance to add. the test data can be edited to created multiple purchases of instances, with different values, the fields are the following:

 ### name
 This is the name of the instance to be created, this value is used to create a folder to save screenshots of the test, and it also outputs on the tests logs, it can be used to debug